How to Buy Litecoin (LTC) in 2026

 2. Create Your Account

-Sign up with your email and a strong password (16+ characters, mixed case, numbers, symbols).
-Enable two-factor authentication immediately using an authenticator app, not SMS.
+Sign up with your email and create a strong password (16+ characters, mixed case, numbers, symbols).
+You'll need to agree to their terms and enable two-factor authentication immediately after account creation.

 3. Verify Your Identity